Clare Devine: 2005–2009

 Clare is left comatose as the police question people over her attack and Warren is arrested.
 Clare returns home to recover, Max breaks in to her flat and threatens to kill her if she does not tell the social services the truth about Tom.
 He force feeds her food he claims is poisoned and physically threatens her forcing her to tell the truth.
 During Warren's trial, Mercedes McQueen (Jennifer Metcalfe) arrives and she had sex with Warren on the night Clare was pushed.
 Warren is then released and physically forces Clare to sell him The Loft.
 As she leaves the village, Justin grabs Clare and reveals he pushed her off the balcony.
 Clare leaves and plots revenge.
 Clare kidnaps Katy and Warren, Max and Justin try to locate her.
 Clare lures them to docklands where Clare tells Warren to kill Justin in exchange for Katy's return.
 Warren and Max take Justin's supposedly dead body, however Clare realises he is not dead and drives off with Katy.
 Warren, Justin and Max chase her in their car.
 Clare drives the car off a quarry cliff into water below.
 Katy is saved, however Max fails to save Clare and is presumed dead.
 Clare later reappears at an airport where she introduces herself to a businessman before leaving.

 Posters branding Warren as a murderer begin to appear in the village.
 He receives anonymous phone calls and threatening letters.
 Clare later appears and attacks Warren with a baseball bat.
 She informs him she wants revenge on him and Justin for ruining her life.
 She lures Justin to The Loft and douses the premises with petrol.
 Warren phones his foster brother Spencer Gray (Darren John Langford) and leaves a message of Clare talking.
-Calvin finds them at The Loft but choses to leave Warren in danger.
+Calvin finds them at The Loft but chooses to leave Warren in danger.
 Hannah Ashworth (Emma Rigby) goes to The Loft and Clare knocks her unconscious.
 Hannah attacks Clare but this causes a lit match to ignite the club in flames.
 They fall from the first floor and become unconscious but they both escape.
 Warren appears to die in the fire after falling debris hit him.
 The police accuse Justin of starting the fire and Clare confronts Spencer about Warren's money.
 Sasha Valentine (Nathalie Emmanuel) arrives and confronts Clare, Calvin arrives and apprehends her until she is arrested for Warren's murder.